 In the USA (California is a hot spot!):

-All the sites listed above offer survey for money, including PayPal cash payments as well as gift cards.
+All the sites listed above offer the opportunity to make money in various forms, including PayPal cash payments as well as via gift cards.

 If you can’t find a panel located in your country, the next best thing is to find a survey panel that either specifically advertises that they are in need of survey takers from your country, or they already have a lot of existing members in your country.
 You can find the top paid survey sites here.

-Case in point: PaidViewpoint is the highest rated survey site on SurveyPolice; survey takers love them, as they have held this position for years.
-However, if you’re from India, you won’t receive nearly as many opportunities to complete paid surveys as someone in the United States or Canada.
+Case in point: PaidViewpoint is the highest rated survey site on SurveyPolice; survey takers love them, as they have held this position for years and offer cash instead of points for participating.
+However, if you’re from India, you won’t receive nearly as many opportunities to take paid surveys as someone in the United States or Canada.

-Although PaidViewpoint allows users from India (and in any country around the world) to sign up with their site, and they do occasionally provide surveys for money to non-Western countries, reaching the $15 payout minimum may provide challenging for people living in certain parts of the world.
+Although PaidViewpoint allows users from India (and in any country around the world) to sign up with their site, and they do occasionally provide surveys for money to non-Western countries, reaching the $15 rewards threshold minimum may prove to be a challenging amount of money for people living in certain parts of the world to earn.

 Secret 2: Join survey panels that give signup bonuses

 This is a great way to test the waters while narrowing down which are the best survey sites for you.
 Sign up bonuses with some of the best survey sites can be as high as 30%, making your first cash out faster to reach.
-Not only will you have to take fewer surveys in order to get paid, but you’ll have the added benefit of assessing what a panel’s cash out process is like.
+Not only will you have to take fewer surveys in order to earn your first cash out, but you’ll have the added benefit of assessing what a panel’s cash out process is like.

-If you find that your first cash out is easy to attain (especially with the signup bonus) and requesting payment is easy and seamless, you’ve found a keeper!
+If you find that your first cash out is easy to attain (especially with the signup bonus) and requesting payment is easy and seamless, you’ve found a winner!